 Before making claims like this, you had better be able to come up with hard evidence for them.
 I understand that the IRS has been criticized recently for its recent act of targeting certain conservative groups that have displayed some resistance to some government policies (the Tea Party is known for not being very happy about taxes), but I seriously doubt that the audit is necessarily due to any stand on same-sex marriage (unless someone knows something I don’t).

-Now, that isn’t to say that no one is pressuring Christians to compromise their beliefs here in the West.
-That does happen, but I want to be very careful about identifying something negative we experience (especially if it’s simply not getting our way sometimes) as persecution.
+I want to be very careful about identifying something negative we experience (especially if it’s simply not getting our way sometimes) as persecution.

 I would also challenge Mr. Graham on his claim that “our main problem in America is that we have taken God out of our society and out of our government.”